-People wishing to undertake studies or a training, or accompany a student, in Australia must consult the website of the Australian Department of Home Affairs for information on studying, training or accompanying a young student as well as information for International students (including the International Student Arrival Plan, Student visas, and Temporary Graduate visas).
+People wishing to undertake studies or a training, or accompany a student, in Australia must consult the website of the Australian Department of Home Affairs for information on studying, training or accompanying a young student.

-For further information on Home Affairs, including on how to obtain assistance from the Home Affairs Global Service Centre, please check the information available under Immigration, Citizenship and Border Protection and also check the Home Affairs COVID-19 travel information for Australian travellers and visa holders.
+For further information on Home Affairs, including on how to obtain assistance from the Home Affairs Global Service Centre, please check the information available under Immigration, Citizenship and Border Protection.

 The Australian Department of Home Affairs does not have an office at the Australian Consulate-General in Noumea.
 The Australian Consulate-General in Noumea has no visa or other Home Affairs function and does not process visa applications or respond to visa or other Home Affairs enquiries.